ADHD and the Rock Star Gene

 Superficially, at least, these descriptives point to a fairly standard stereotype: the rock star.
 On a deeper level, however, they might point to something less obvious but more interesting: a genetic variant called DRD4-7R.

-DRD4-7R, found in an estimated twenty-percent of the population, has been called “the restless gene” or “the nomadic gene.”
-It is also frequently associated with Attention Deficit-Hyperactivity Disorder (ADHD), a condition much in the news of late due to an unprecedented increase in diagnoses in school-aged children.
+DRD4-7R, found in an estimated 20 percent of the population, has been called “the restless gene” or “the nomadic gene.”
+It is also frequently associated with attention deficit hyperactivity disorder (ADHD), a condition much in the news of late due to an unprecedented increase in diagnoses in school-aged children.
 According to the Center for Disease Control and Prevention, rates of ADHD diagnosis surged an average of 3% per year from 1997 to 2006, and an average of approximately 5% per year from 2003 to 2011.

 Knowles, for her part, admits to struggling to accept her diagnosis at first, despite the fact that many of her personal “quirks” seemed to point to ADHD.
 (She describes herself as so full of energy and pressured speech that people sometimes—and falsely—thought she was on drugs.)
 She also seems to have pegged the correlation between ADHD and the rock world for herself.
 “The symptoms seem to apply to everyone around me in the industry,” she said in a 2014 interview with BET.
 “Loss of memory, starting something and not finishing it…” (Sound familiar?)

 There are numerous other stars whose behavior—and sometimes even their own descriptions of themselves—have led to speculation that they might have the “nomadic gene."
 John Lennon, for instance.
 Or Kurt Cobain.
 Or Ozzy Osbourne.

 I discovered a video of David Bowie where he describes himself as “a person with a very short attention span (who) would move from one thing to another quite rapidly.”